mercycorps/DPP-guides/Deidentification/Pseudonymization-instructions.md

 Because the new file contains the direct identifiers containing PII, it must be stored securely.
 One excellent way to do this is to encrypt the file and to use cloud storage to limit who has access to the file (see the Encryption and File-sharing sections of the guide).

-Remember that, while the original spreadsheet has been deidentified by removing the direct identifiers that contain obvious PII, the other indirect identifiers have the potential to be combined with other data or analyzed in such a way as to allow for an individual to be identified.
+Remember: while the original spreadsheet has been deidentified by removing the direct identifiers that contain obvious PII, the other indirect identifiers have the potential to be combined with other data or analyzed in such a way as to allow for an individual to be identified.
 For this reason, both files should still be stored securely.
 If you wanted to share the original, non-PII, file more widely it would be critical to perform a *disclosure risk assessment* to ensure the minimum amount of risk that the data could be re-identified.
 The Humanitarian Data Centre has an [online tutorial for conducting a disclosure risk assessment](https://centre.humdata.org/learning-path/disclosure-risk-assessment-overview/).

 Finally, all of these steps together help mitigate risk or exposing PII, so they should be listed in the PIA (see the Privacy Impact Assessment section of the guide) so that others understand how these data are being protected.